nischalshrestha/so_analysis/README.md

 * Questions with score >= 3
 * Questions with votes >= 300
 * Questions with favorites
-* Questions with links (SO, Android documentation, other)
+* Questions with links (SO, Android documentation, Google Design, other)
 * Questions which contain images (including gifs) for clarification
+* Coverage of the added/changed/removed Classes and methods with the Android 5.0

-### In progress:
+### Future:

 * Questions with code markup text for highlighting things like Classes or code samples
-* Coverage of the added/changed/removed Classes and methods with the Android 5.0